TypeCellOS/BlockNote/examples/03-ui-components/13-equation/README.md

-# Alert Block
+# Inline Equation

-In this example, we create a custom `Alert` block which is used to emphasize text.
-In addition, we create a Slash Menu item which inserts an `Alert` block.
+In this example, we create a custom `Inline Equation`

-**Try it out:** Press the "/" key to open the Slash Menu and insert an `Alert` block!
+**Try it out:** Press the "/" key to open the Slash Menu and insert an `Equation` block!

 **Relevant Docs:**